-Moving abroad with your beloved animal companions can be stressful, but it doesn’t have to disrupt your plans.
+Moving overseas with your pets can be stressful, but it doesn’t have to disrupt your plans.
 When there are a million little things to consider about your impending move, peace of mind about your pet’s safety will help you focus on other logistics.

 Here are a few tips to ensure your pets have a safe and easy travel experience:

 Animal ownership and pet import laws vary from one country to another.
 It’s important to learn as much as you can before your moving date arrives.
 Find out what type of vaccinations your pet requires and what, if any, licensure you need to possess the animal.

 To move overseas with pets, some countries, such as New Zealand, don’t allow certain dog breeds and other pets to be imported.
 For the most accurate information, contact the consulate of the country to which you’re moving.